badbatch/repodog/cli/core/README.md

 Scaffold new folder structure

 Positionals:
-  type     The type of folder to scaffold: repo | pkg        [string] [required] subtype  The subtype of folder to scaffold.
-Only relevant when type is "repo":
+  type              The type of folder to scaffold: repo | pkg
+                                                             [string] [required]
+  subtype           The subtype of folder to scaffold: library
-           library                                                      [string]
+                                                             [string] [required]

-Options:
-  --version           Show version number                              [boolean] --help              Show help                                        [boolean] --custom-type-path  The additional types to apply to the scaffold.
+  custom-type-path  The additional types to apply to the scaffold.
 Multiple
                     types should be separated by a "." character.
-These types are applied after the subtype                     [string] --verbose           Whether to output verbose logs                   [boolean]
+These types are applied after the subtype                       [string]

+Options:
+  --version           Show version number                              [boolean] --help              Show help                                        [boolean] --verbose           Whether to output verbose logs                   [boolean]
 ```